kalkrishnan/kalkrishnan.github.io/_posts/2019-10-08-java-10-migration.md

 description: ""
 category: "Java"
 ---
+Below are the steps I took to upgrade an existing legacy application(Voyager) to Java 10.

 **1)** Setting up the environment:
  Download the jdk and jre for Java 10 and open up powershell and run the below commands to allow you to run with Java 10 without affecting your entire machine: